Why reward employees with vouchers?

 Food and drink vouchers

 With the cost-of-living crisis, food and drinks vouchers might be the go-to voucher type.
-Offering your team member a meal out, drinks in a cocktail bar or a gift card for their favourite coffee shop is never a bad idea.
+Offering your team member a meal out, drinks in a cocktail bar or a gift card for their favourite coffee shop can be a well-received option for many employees..
 This is especially the case if the employee in question is a foody.

 Entertainment vouchers

 Entertainment vouchers send a good message to employees.
 They remind them to have fun.
-We tend to get entangled in our routines, and some of us struggle with work-life balance.
+Many employees appreciate gestures that encourage relaxation or leisure time outside work.
 Think about an entertainment voucher based on your employee’s lifestyle or interests.
 For example, you could get them tickets for them and their family to a theme park or the cinema.

 FAQ on vouchers for employees in the UK

 We have now seen the benefits of vouchers for employees and the types of vouchers available out there.
-Now that you are convinced that vouchers are a good way to reward your employees, let’s look at some essential considerations by addressing some frequently asked questions on voucher taxation and best practices.
+If your organisation is considering vouchers, here are some general points companies often review by addressing some frequently asked questions on voucher taxation and best practices.

 What are the employer reporting obligations when it comes to employee vouchers?